examine any insect up close, you find structures and designs unlike anything you've ever

 Simple eyes, also called ocelli, are like tiny, round windows, while compound eyes

-have three very small simple eyes and two much larger compound eyes, and this is clearly
+insects have three very small simple eyes, or ocelli, and two much larger compound eyes

-the case with the periodical cicada (order Homoptera, family Cicadidae) shown at
+composed of ommatidia.
+This is clearly the case with the periodical cicada at the right.

-the right.
-The two big red "eyes" are actually the compound eyes composed of
+The two big red "eyes" are compound eyes.
+Between the red compound eyes you can

 - Antennae come in a bewildering